ColinLeeCampbell/cordova-plugin-couchbase/README.md

 ### Upload All Documents

-Use function `couchbase.uploadDocuments` to retrieve all documents from a local database:
+Use function `couchbase.uploadDocuments` to upload all documents from a local database:

     couchbase.uploadDocuments(url, dbName, success, error)